 Recently described as “...a great musical tour de force, placing that ancient instrument and it’ s music firmly into the 2nd decade of the 21st century” – Lorne is one of Scotland leading innovative traditional musicians.
 Recent times have seen him achieve a 2012 MG Alba Scots Music Awards Instrumentalist of the Year Nomination and previously placed 3 times in the BBC Radio Scotland Young Traditional Musician of the Year Final.

 As a recording artist he has recorded alongside a wide range of artists from Scottish legends Billy Connoly and BA Robertson as well as more recent stars like Susan Boyle and John Barrowman.
-More global appearances include representing Scotland in Disney’s “It’s a Small World World” for it’s 50th Anniversary video for Disneyworld.
+More global appearances include representing Scotland in Disney’s “It’s a Small World World” for it’s 50th Anniversary video for Disney World.

-His career has covered the wide spectrum of Scottish music from touring the USA and Europe with the established world renound, pioneering traditional folk band The Tannahill Weavers to co-producing and performing all releases from the masters of modern bagrock, the Red Hot Chilli Pipers, being a driving force behind their music from inception.
+His career has covered the wide spectrum of Scottish music from touring the USA and Europe with the established world renouned, pioneering traditional folk band The Tannahill Weavers to co-producing and performing all releases from the masters of modern bagrock, the Red Hot Chilli Pipers, being a driving force behind their music from inception.

 As a composer his tunes have been recorded by some of the folk scene’s greatest artists as well as taken on board as the theme tune to Sky Sports’ SPL Football coverage.
-After releasing his highly acclaimed debut album “Hello World” in 2010 he is currently working on a follow up this year – “466”.
+After releasing his highly acclaimed debut album “Hello World” in 2010 he is currently working on a follow up this year – “Square One”.